jon-ng0120/local-storage-to-do-list/README.md

-A simple, mobile responsive to do list app using only pure vanilla JavaScript and local storage to store and remember items that were entered.
+A simple, mobile responsive to do list app using only pure vanilla JavaScript and JSON to store items in the local storage.